-Rheumatism is a disease that does not pose an immediate threat to the life of the patient.
+Rheumatism is a disease that does not pose an immediate threat to the patient’s life.

-The exceptions are acute meningoencephalitis and diffuse myocarditis, which occur mainly in childhood.
+The exceptions are acute meningoencephalitis and diffuse myocarditis, mainly in childhood.

-In adults, for whom the skin and joint forms of the disease are more characteristic, the course is the most favorable.
+The course is the most favorable for adults, for whom the skin and common forms of the disease are more characteristic.

 With the development of rheumatic fever, there are minor changes in the heart.

-The main prognostic criterion for rheumatism is the degree of reversibility of its symptoms, as well as the presence and severity of heart disease.
+The main prognostic criterion for rheumatism is the degree of reversibility of its symptoms and the presence and severity of heart disease.